johnpeart/johnpeart.github.io/src/posts/blogpost/2025-03-03-svg-game-boy.md

 Modelled on the *[Analogue Pocket](//analogue.co/pocket)*, this console-like frame is a resolution-independent SVG.
 The screenshots are inserted dynamically into the frame, with a gridded filter applied on top, to give them a more period-appropriate feeling.

-It's got both a light and dark colour scheme, too (you can see for yourself by toggling dark mode on your device).
+It’s got both a light and dark colour scheme, too (you can see for yourself by toggling dark mode on your device).

 <figure>
     <img src="/assets/images/posts/2025/03/03/svg-game-body/light-mode-dark-mode.png" alt="A side-by-side comparison of two SVG, Game Boy-like consols.
 One is off-white, the other is dark gray.">